shossains/SQT/doc/Part_1_Report.md

 ### Exercise 14
 If a specific part of the code is being tested several times over again with only different inputs we can use `@ParamaterizedTest` from JUnit5.
 This way we only have to write the test method just once and add parameters to this test method.
-The inputs we want to test are saved as CSV under the `@CsvSource`-tag
+The inputs we want to test are saved as CSV under the `@CsvSource`-tag.

 ### Exercise 15
+The advantage of creating the same board for every test class is that the test will always give consistent results.
+If we would have used the same board over and over again we might have gotten different results for the same test cases.
+This is because other test might adjust this board and cause other test the fail.
+This holds for all tests which rely on an extra instance or object for the test case.

 ### Exercise 16

+### Exercise 17